So how does it all work?

 Foresters Friendly Society offers an Inherited ISA Allowance Plan, into which you can invest up to your maximum inherited ISA allowance.
 Your inherited allowance is the total amount your Spouse or Civil Partner held in NISAs at the date of their death.

-Regular and one-off withdrawals can be made from, as long as the remaining balance of your Inherited ISA Allowance Plan does not fall below £500.
-However, unlike NISAs, once the money is withdrawn from the plan it cannot be replaced.
+Regular and one-off withdrawals can be made from the Plan, as long as the remaining balance of your Inherited ISA Allowance Plan does not fall below £500.
+However, unlike some NISAs, once the money is withdrawn from the plan it cannot be replaced.

 How long can I pay in (contribute) to the plan?